nghi01/nghi-linux-rice/README.md

 - Once you decide the amount, right click on each disk, and click "Shrink volume".
 - Fill in your decided amount of memory.
 Wait approximately 10 minutes for the shrinking to be done.
 - Once you see the black unallocated space, congratulations, you're done with allocating disk space.

+To understand this more clearly, we need enough memory space for / (root), home, and swap.
+Root will be the place where system files and softwares are installed.
+For this reason, root will need to have the SSD space to run Linux as fast as possible.
+Home is where your user home directories are, for the less intensive softwares or just storage space for softwares that do not require a lot of speed.
+We typically use HDD for this one, as there could be multiple users with multiple home directories that need a lot of storage space.
+Swap space is basically a virtual memory which supports our computers if they run out of memory and require some additional memory.
+Swap's just incredibly beneficial to memory allocation of our machines.
+For this reason, swap is much more beneficial to be on SSD.

+Personally, I'd go with 50 GB of free space on SSD and 150 GB of free space on HDD.
+Remember that Swap and Root needs SSD to be optimized.
+There are also some cases where you need your /home to be on SSD as well, but we will not go too much into that as you can customize later on based on your preferences.
+As a rule of thumb, we will allocate 1x or 2x of your RAM for swap space, and 30-40 GB of SSD for root.
+All of HDD can be used for home.